Getting freelance writing clients can be tough. 😪

 The premise of this method is to research prospects that have outdated websites, make a demo of an updated version, and give them the link.
 Instead of just a regular pitch, they get to scroll and click around a live website.

 It can send them over the edge and make them realize how much they need new website copy.
 The best part?
 Most of it’s done already.
 With some tweaks and work, the demo can be pushed live.

-There are people which have a double digit conversion rate with this strategy.
+There are people who have a double digit conversion rate with this strategy.
 It’s very effective.

 Just check out this thread from Reddit.
-This guy gets upwards to a 75% close rate!
+This guy gets upwards of a 75% close rate!